 Faithful Resistance: A Public Witness for Immigrant Justice

-Several United Methodist agencies (Church and Society, Religion and Race and United Methodist Communications) are participating in an ecumenical and interfaith worship service and march calling for the humane treatment of immigrants.
+The General Board of Church and Society and the General Commission on Religion and Race are participating in an ecumenical and interfaith worship service and march calling for the humane treatment of immigrants.
 Faithful Resistance: A Public Witness for Immigrant Justice is happening in Washington D.C. on Wednesday, February 25.
-The day will begin with worship, followed by a prayerful march to the U.S. Capitol.
-Members of Congress will join in lifting a faithful call for immigrant justice.
-The afternoon will include congressional visits for those who wish to participate.
-United Methodists are encouraged to attend in-person or follow the event on social media.
+The day will begin at 10AM ET with worship, followed by a prayerful march to the U.S. Capitol and afternoon congressional visits.
+United Methodists are encouraged to attend in-person, follow the event on social media or hold simultaneous events in your own local area.
 This is an opportunity to show solidarity for immigrants and call upon Christians everywhere to live out Christ's call on all of us to "welcome the stranger".

 Immigrants who have been released from detention by the U.S. Border Patrol line up outside the bus station in McAllen, Texas.
 Photo by Mike DuBose, UMNS.